aitorres/aitorres/README.md

 - 🔭 I’m currently working at [Microsoft Vancouver](https://blogs.microsoft.com/vancouver/) as a Software Engineer.
 - :computer: My main (personal) programming language at the moment is Python; I also enjoy Haskell, Typescript, C# and Dart (with Flutter).
-- 🌱 My main side-project right now is a [client for Mastodon built in Flutter](https://github.com/feathr-space/feathr).
+- 🌱 My main side-projects right now are [a cross-posting tool for social media (Bluesky, Mastodon, etc) built in Python](https://github.com/aitorres/barkr) and a [client for Mastodon built in Flutter](https://github.com/feathr-space/feathr).
-- 💬 Some interests: artificial intelligence, natural language processing, federated social networks, compilers and much more!
+- 💬 Some interests: machine learning, natural language processing, federated social networks, compilers and much more!
 - 👯 I’m looking to collaborate on interesting open-source projects!
+- 🌎 Learn more about me at [aitorres.com](https://aitorres.com)!